samborkent/plasma-solver/README.md

 # Assumptions
 * The excitation energy of the atoms in the unit cell are neglected.
-* The background gas starts out with zero velocity, as the room temperature velocity is aroung 400 m/s, which is two orders smaller than the plume particle velocities.
+* The background gas starts out with zero velocity, as the room temperature velocity is aroung 400 m/s, which is two orders smaller than the plasma particle velocities.
 The particles in the background gas do not have a preferential direction, so their net velocity is zero.
-* Only head-on collisions are included, so there is no net exchange of particles between angular bins.
+* Only head-on collisions are included, there is no net exchange of particles between angular bins.
-* Particles can only gain positive momentum, when a lighter plasma particle collides with a heavier background gas particle its momentum is set to zero, and the background gas particle gains a little momentum, so momentum is not conserved.
+* Particles can only gain positive momentum.
+When a light particle collides with a heavier particle, its momentum is set to zero, and the heavy particle gains a little momentum, so momentum is not conserved.
 * Collisions are only possible if the background particles move slower than the plume particles
 * Collisions of species with the same mass are neglected, as for